Things Are Changing Fast for Cale Makar, the NHL Playoffs' Biggest X-Factor

 “He’s a very different kid,” Carvel says.
 “He didn’t rush to the NHL.
 Everybody’s rushing to get there.
 He’s one of the very few kids that because of the guidance of his parents—they were going to do it right.
 They turned down the Canadian Olympic team because they didn’t think it was the right time or place.
 They didn’t sign with Colorado after one year because Cale knew he still had to get better.
 And I think he did it the right way, when he was ready to play in the NHL and be very effective.
 And there’s not many kids that have the patience or maturity to do that.”

-When Makar committed to Umass, he was 5’8”.
+When Makar committed to UMass, he was 5’8”.
 But Makar’s dad and the rest of his relatives are big, and Carvel figured Cale would keep growing.
-Sure enough, he did all through high school.
+Sure enough, he did all through high school, reaching 5'11" and 187 pounds.

 “I think he’s still growing,” Carvel says.